The Best Mediterranean Cruise

 The Restoration of Pompeii, Not Excavations

 Our tour guide Ada also reminded us of the negative aspects of Pompeii, such as the abundance of brothels.
-Prostitution was not illegal and was accepted by the Romans.
+Prostitution was not illegal and accepted by the Romans.
 "The Roman empire wanted prostitution because they paid taxes and they had a high income from the prostitutes."
 This was one of the major attractions of Pompeii.
-Additional information was shared about the poorer residents of the city.
+Additional information shared about the poorer residents of the city.
 "People who could not pay for water came to the fountains.
 The fountains where they would place their hands.
-People used relief of the fountain to get information."
+People used the relief of the fountain to get information."
 There was an abundance of information shared concerning this once wealthy city of Pompeii.
 "You need seven days to see excavations.
-One part of the city is still buried under ash," explained Ada.
-Archaeological excavations began in the 1700's.
+One part of the city still buried under ash," explained Ada.
+Archaeological excavations began in the 1700s.
 She also explained, "We are restoring Pompeii, no excavations but restorations."
 Ada, talked about how "buildings were covered in marble because this was a rich city, frozen in time."

-The spectacular Civitavecchia (Rome), Italy was our second port call which we arrived at on Wednesday.Click thumbnail to view full-size
+The spectacular Civitavecchia (Rome), Italy was our second port of call where we arrived at on Wednesday.Click thumbnail to view full-size

 Norwegian Cruise Lines' Second Port of Call was Civitavecchia (Rome), Italy

 Wikipedia beautifully describes "Civitavecchia, Italy is a town and commune of the province of Rome in the central Italian region of Lazio.
 A seaport on the Tyrrhenian Sea, it is located 80 kilometers west-north-west of Rome, across the Mignone river.
-The harbor is formed by two piers and a breakwater, on which is a lighthouse.
+The harbor formed by two piers and a breakwater, on which is a lighthouse.
 The name Civitavecchia means 'ancient town.'"
 Major cruise lines stop and start at this port for shore excursions to see "Rome and Vatican sights, which are ninety minutes away."